 What was a mixtape DJ?

-In the 90s and 2000s, a mixtape DJ (like DJ Clue or DJ Drama) was a curator who compiled, mixed, and hosted exclusive underground tracks, freestyles, and street anthems on physical CDs or digital downloads.
+In the 90s and 2000s, a mixtape DJ (like DJ Clue or DJ Drama) was a curator who compiled, mixed, and hosted exclusive underground tracks, freestyles, and street anthems on physical CDs or digital downloads.Why did mixtapes decline in popularity?

-The rise of digital streaming platforms (Spotify, Apple Music) and strict copyright crackdowns on uncleared samples and beats made the traditional, unauthorized mixtape distribution model legally and financially unviable.
+The rise of digital streaming platforms (Spotify, Apple Music) and strict copyright crackdowns on uncleared samples and beats made the traditional, unauthorized mixtape distribution model legally and financially unviable.How do Spotify algorithms curate music?

-Algorithms analyze a combination of user listening history, skip rates, acoustic similarities (tempo, key), and global listening trends to automatically generate endless streams of “similar” music.
+Algorithms analyze a combination of user listening history, skip rates, acoustic similarities (tempo, key), and global listening trends to automatically generate endless streams of "similar" music.Can an algorithm break a new artist?

-Yes, algorithms can trigger viral success by placing a track in an algorithmic playlist like Discover Weekly, but this often leads to fleeting “one-hit wonder” success rather than building a dedicated, organic fanbase.
+Yes, algorithms can trigger viral success by placing a track in an algorithmic playlist like Discover Weekly, but this often leads to fleeting "one-hit wonder" success rather than building a dedicated, organic fanbase.---